rust-lang-ru/book/rustbook-ru/nostarch/chapter20.md

 *union*.
 A `union` is similar to a `struct`, but only one declared field is used in a particular instance at one time.
 Unions are primarily used to interface with unions in C code.
-Accessing union fields is unsafe because Rust can’t guarantee the type of the data currently being stored in the union instance.
+Accessing union fields is unsafe because Rust can’t guarantee the type of the data currently being складd in the union instance.
 You can learn more about unions in the Rust Reference at *../reference/items/unions.html*.

 ### Using Miri to check unsafe code